vezznay123/boots-docs-main/docs/Product/Content Publishing/Template/article-components.md

 - Place this information close to the publish date for clarity.

 ### Author Bio and Profile Link
-- Include a brief author bio beneath the article or in a dedicated author section.
+- Include a dedicated **author bio section** beneath the article.
+- Author bio should include:
+  - **Author Picture**: Use a circular image style for visual appeal.
+  - **Name and Credentials**: Display author’s name, role, and expertise.
-- Provide a hyperlink to the author’s full profile page, allowing readers to learn more about the author’s credentials, expertise, and other published works.
+  - **Profile Link**: Provide a hyperlink to the author’s full profile page.
+- Include social media links or related content links authored by the same person.

 ### Reviewer Reference and Bio Link (If Applicable)
-- If the article is reviewed by a subject matter expert or editor, display their name and role.
+- If the article is reviewed by a subject matter expert or editor, display their name, role, and credentials.
-- Provide a hyperlink to the reviewer’s profile or biography page to establish credibility and transparency.
+- Provide a hyperlink to the reviewer’s profile or biography page for credibility.

 ### Article Tags Navigation (Pill Design)
 - Display article tags in a **pill design** beneath the article content.
 - Each tag should act as a hyperlink, taking users to the respective tag’s article page.
 - Use clear, distinct styling for the pills (e.g., rounded borders, muted background colours).

+### Article Outline/Index
+- Generate an **article outline** (TOC) dynamically based on heading tags (`<h2>`, `<h3>`).
+- Place the index near the top of the article for easy navigation.
+- Use anchor links to allow users to jump to specific sections.
+- Style the outline as a collapsible component for mobile optimisation.

 ### Related Article Carousel
 - Add a **horizontal carousel** at the bottom of the article to display related articles.